↑

 • Store in a covered container for up to four days.
 I don’t recommend freezing pasta salad.

-• The variations in pasta salad are endless.
-Celery, bell peppers, radish, olives, and red onion would all be delicious!
+• For additional texture and fiber, adding celery, bell peppers, and red onion would be delicious!

 • A generous squeeze of lemon would brighten up the whole dish, and I would’ve added it if I had it.

-• I recommend waiting until the dish is completely done before adding salt.
-Cottage cheese is inherently salty and varies significantly from brand to brand.
-Tuna is also salty.
+I recommend waiting until the dish is completely done before adding salt.
+Cottage cheese is inherently salty, and so is tuna.
 Wait until you’ve mixed everything before adding salt.
 If you’re making this in advance, wait until just before serving to salt, as the flavors will develop and change in the refrigerator.

 Pasta Salad With Tuna